 On July 26, 2017, the BSPA was granted a License by the Federal Communications Commission (FCC) authorizing it to service the Brownsville area with a Low Power FM (LPFM) Noncommercial Educational Radio Station under call sign KXIQ-LP on frequency 105.1 FM.

-We will eventually air news and weather reports, special interest and educational programs, emergency broadcasts and public service announcements.
-We'll support healthy living, our museums, our zoo and our parks.
+We broadcast 24/7 from our antenna and transmitter on Boca Chica Tower in Brownsville.
+We remain most grateful to Lone Star National Bank for allowing us to install our antenna tower on their rooftop.
+We air special interest and educational programs, emergency broadcasts and public service announcements.
+We support healthy living, our museums, our zoo and our parks.
 We will learn about community development, downtown revitalization and about the non-profits that support us and enhance our quality of life.

 In the meantime, we'll continue playing lots of music!
 Just dial your radio dial to 105.1 FM, the old-fashioned way, and enjoy our playlist of over 5,000 personally selected tunes in an astounding variety of music genres.
-If your only radio is in your car, buy a couple of good radios for home and work... it's highly recommended!
+If your only radio is in your car, buy a couple of good radios for home and work.